microsoft/ConversationLearner-SDK/README.md

 # ConversationLearner-SKD

-Bot Learning Intelligent Service Software Development Kit
+Conversation Learner Software Development Kit

-This repos is intended to be consumed by your bot.
-The library exposes middleware which can be used within BotBuilder message pipeline.
+This repo is intended to be consumed by your bot.
+The library exposes middleware which can be used within [BotBuilder](https://github.com/Microsoft/botbuilder-js) message pipeline.
 The SDK runs a server and the middleware communicates with it while processing messages which enables the Conversation Learner track the bot's state/memory and reply with messages, adaptive cards, and more.

-This repos also includes a way to host the Conversation Learner adminstration website which provides graphical interface to manage, traind, and test your bot.
+This repo also includes a way to host the Conversation Learner adminstration website which provides graphical interface to manage, traind, and test your bot.

 # Getting started